dotnet/Nerdbank.GitVersioning/readme.md

 ## Frequently asked questions

-### Why is the PATCH version component fixed to 0 for non-release builds?

-This is for reproducibility in between releases.
-When under active development, a project may build any number of times per day on any number of machines.
-Other projects that are also under development may need to take a dependency on one of these builds that occur in between public releases.
-It is important that a build that occurs on a dev box be exactly reproducible by others and by an official build machine or cloud build.
-The jdate that would otherwise be used for the PATCH component of the version represents a non-repeatable component since a build the next day would produce a different result.
-So we fix it to zero instead.

-### Why is the jdate used for the PATCH version component for public releases?
+### Why is the git height used for the PATCH version component for public releases?

 The git commit ID does not represent an alphanumerically sortable identifier in semver, and thus delivers a poor package update experience for NuGet package